Happy Valley Casino Reveals Full Table Game Line-Up Ahead Of 2026 Opening

 The project started in 2020 but suffered delays with litigation.
 The PGCB approved the licensing in 2023, which was upheld when the state Supreme Court dismissed an appeal.

 Responses from the large local community still vary.
-Supporters stress projected economic impact, of which College Township anticipates will add approximately $1.6m per year in tax revenue and an estimated 400 jobs.
+Supporters stress the projected economic impact, which College Township anticipates will add approximately $1.6M per year in tax revenue and an estimated 400 jobs.

-Pearson has met with residents on previous occasions to listen to their concerns directly.
-College Township has also hired an independent firm to conduct its own impact study to weigh potential risks and impacts.
+Pearson has previously met with residents to listen to their concerns directly.
+College Township has also hired an independent firm to conduct its impact study to weigh potential risks and impacts.

 If approvals go through as expected, Happy Valley Casino would begin welcoming its first players in the spring of 2026, ushering in a new era of entertainment for central Pennsylvania.